roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-Death is a natural part of life.
-Rejoice for those around you who transform into the Force.
-Mourn them do not.
-Miss them do not.
-Attachment leads to jealously.
-The shadow of greed, that is. - Yoda <br>
+Yes, a Jedi’s strength flows from the Force.
+But beware of the dark side.
+Anger, fear, aggression; the dark side of the Force are they.
+Easily they flow, quick to join you in a fight.
+If once you start down the dark path, forever will it dominate your destiny, consume you it will, as it did Obi-Wan’s apprentice. - Yoda <br>
-README.md last auto generated Wed Mar 30 08:09:30 2022<br>
+README.md last auto generated Thu Mar 31 08:09:37 2022<br>
 </div>